microsoft/BotBuilder-Samples/samples/javascript_nodejs/51.cafe-bot/README.md

     - [Using MSBOT CLI](#Configure-required-services-using-msbot)
     - [Manually import models using Ludown, LUIS and QnA Maker CLI](#building-and-creating-services)

-- Install modules and start the bot
+- Install modules
     ```bash
-    npm i && npm start
+    npm install
     ```
+- Start the bot
+    ```bash
+    npm start
+    ```

-# Testing the bot using Bot Framework Emulator
+# Testing the bot using Bot Framework Emulator **v4**
-[Microsoft Bot Framework Emulator](https://aka.ms/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.
+[Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework Emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)
+- Install the Bot Framework emulator from [here](https://github.com/microsoft/botframework-emulator/releases)

-## Connect to bot using Bot Framework Emulator V4
+## Connect to bot using Bot Framework Emulator **v4**
 - Launch Bot Framework Emulator
 - File -> Open Bot Configuration and navigate to `samples/javascript_nodejs/51.cafe-bot/`
 - Select `contoso-cafe-bot.bot`